Present position: Sculptor; Professor Emeritus of Fine Art (retired), University of Cincinnati.

 1997 "Intersculpt '97."
 Galerie Graphes, Paris, France.

 1996-present "DAAP."
-An on-line mult-user world of sculpture in Active Worlds ®, a continuously updated exhibition of 3D models of my sculpture,
+An on-line mult-user world of sculpture in Active Worlds ®, a continuously updated exhibition of 3D models of my sculpture, together with artwork by art students and professional colleagues.

 1994-5 The Adam's Landing Art Center,Cinncinnati.